-16. Shadrach, Meshach, and Abed-nego answered and said to the King, Nebuchadnezzar, “We are not reticent to give you a response regarding this matter.
+16. Shadrach, Meshach, and Abed-nego answered and said to King Nebuchadnezzar, “We do not lack a response to you regarding this matter.

 17.Should that happen, our God whom we serve is able to deliver us from the burning, fiery furnace, and He will deliver us out of your hand, O King.

 19. At that, Nebuchadnezzar was filled with rage, and the expression of his face changed toward Shadrach, Meshach, and Abed-nego.
-And replying, he commanded that the furnace be heated seven times more than it was usually heated.
+He answered and commanded to heat the furnace seven times more than it was usually heated.

-20. And he commanded the strongest men of valor in his army to bind Shadrach, Meshach, and Abed-nego, to throw them into the burning, fiery furnace.
+20. And he commanded the mightiest men of valor in his army to bind Shadrach, Meshach, and Abed-nego, to throw them into the burning, fiery furnace.

-21. Then those men were bound in their mantles, their tunics, and their headwear, and their other garments, and they were thrown into the midst of the burning, fiery furnace.
+21. Then these men were bound in their mantles, their tunics, and their headwear, and their other garments, and they were thrown into the midst of the burning, fiery furnace.

 23. And these three men, Shadrach, Meshach, and Abed-nego, fell, bound, into the midst of the burning, fiery furnace.

 ¶24.
-But then King Nebuchadnezzar was startled, and he rose up hurriedly, and he spoke and said to his counselors, “Didn’t we throw three men into the midst of the fire, bound?”
-And they answered and said to the King, “Certainly, O King.”
+But then, King Nebuchadnezzar was startled, and he jumped up.
+And he spoke and said to his counselors, “Did we not throw three men into the midst of the fire, bound‽” And they answered and said to the king, “Assuredly, O King.”